Tritlo/duckdb-haskell/duckdb-simple/README.md

     ["$kind" := ("metric" :: String), "$payload" := ("ok" :: String)]
 ```

-DuckDB currently does not allow mixing positional and named placeholders within
+DuckDB does not allow mixing positional and named placeholders within the same
-the same SQL statement; the library preserves DuckDB’s error message in that
+SQL statement; the library preserves DuckDB’s error message in that situation.
-situation.
-Savepoints are also unavailable in DuckDB at the moment, so
+Savepoints are currently rejected by DuckDB, so `withSavepoint` raises an
-`withSavepoint` throws an `SQLError` detailing the limitation.
+`SQLError` describing the limitation.

 If the number of supplied parameters does not match the statement’s declared
 placeholders—or if you attempt to bind named arguments to a positional-only